jtinosa/Computer-Graphics-Programming/Lesson1.md

 4. **Animated films** use many of the same techniques that are used for visual effects, but without necessarily aiming for images that look real.

 ## Graphics API
-- a set of functions that perform basic operations such as drawing images and 3D surfaces into windows on the screen.
+- A set of functions that perform basic operations such as drawing images and 3D surfaces into windows on the screen.
 - Every graphics program needs to be able to use two related APIs: **a graphics API** for visual output and **a user-interface API** to get input from the user.